WarwickRSE/SoftwareDevDec2017/DebugIntro/Fortran/README.md

 Note that some examples use an upper-case extension, `.F90`.
 This is important as it tells the compiler to use the pre-processor which lets us use the `#define` to control compilation.

-See the C directory for a table of Inf, NaN and signed-zero operations.
+There is also a program 03-05\_InfAndNaNTable.
+This generates a table of IEEE arithmetic combinations The code uses old-style VT100 codes to colour the output: if this doesn't work it can be disabled by compiling with -DNO\_C The code itself uses some odd newer Fortran for compactness.
-The code is rather terse, so don't worry if you don't understand it all.
 A coloured version of the output is included in the parent directory for reference.